Springtime for Hitler (song)

-"Springtime for Hitler" is a song written and composed by Mel Brooks for his 1968 film The Producers.
+"Springtime for Hitler" is a song written and composed by Mel Brooks for his 1967 film The Producers.

-In the film, the 2001 musical, and 2005 film adaptation the song is part of the stage musical titled Springtime for Hitler, which the two protagonists produce on Broadway.
+In the original film, the 2001 musical, and 2005 film adaptation, the song is part of the stage musical titled Springtime for Hitler, which the two protagonists produce on Broadway.
 It was orchestrated by Philip J. Lang and staged by Alan Johnson for the former, with the latter productions orchestrated by Doug Besterman and staged by director Susan Stroman.

-Composition and lyrics

-In the film, it has four sections.
-It begins with a 4/4 interlude sung by actors dressed as Bavarian villagers who have found "a new leader to restore Germany's former glory."

-For the main melody, the curtain opens to reveal chorus girls dressed in Ziegfeld-esque costumes laden with German and Nazi iconography and a male Nazi soloist singing: